dotgreg/weixin-minigame-tutorial/README.md

 2. Can I already code my own minigame ?
 When will it be released?
 3. What are the limitations?
 What are the acceptable expectation in term of performances ?
 4. Is Web → Minigame and Minigame → Web Possible?
+5. Getting started
-5. IDE & Debugging tools presentation
+6. IDE & Debugging tools presentation
-6. Resources and links to get started
+7. Resources and links to get started
-7. Some advices before starting
+8. Some advices before starting
 ## 1) How are Wechat minigames working

 **Overall Architecture : Almost like web games**